broccoli0616/tp/docs/DeveloperGuide.md

       - Error message is displayed.

 4. Add a consultation (Overlapping consultation)
    1. Setup: Ensure that there is a student in the system with a consultation from `20251010 1400` to `20251010 1500`.
-Ensure that there is a another student in the system with NUSNET ID `E1234569`.
+Ensure that there is a another student in the system with NUSNET ID `E1234569` without consultation.
    2. Execute the command:
       `add_consult i/E1234569 from/20251010 1430 to/20251010 1530`
    3. **Expected:**